Search Engine Results Pages (SERPs)

 For example, if you want to make cookies.
 But you do not know how to cook them, what will you do?
 Either you will read a blog or go to YouTube to see videos of recipes.
 Let us assume you are looking for an article.

-So, you search “how to make cookies” into a Google or alternative search engines.
-On the result page, we see a blue highlighted list of some results (webpages).
+So, you search “how to make cookies” in Google or an alternative search engine.
+On the result page, we see a blue highlighted list of some results (web pages).
 Which is known as the “search engine results pages.”
 These are the pages that provide significance to the customers.
 From my perspective, it acts as a buffer state between your query and the results.

 Remember, the SERP on every query is different.
 For this reason, every search engine provides the best possible solutions to users.
 And they do not practice discrimination.